Profitable Businesses Available for Acquisition.

 A discussion of the issues involved in valuation / appraisal of a business by William Bruce, president of the American Business Brokers Association.

-Forbes Magazine’s list of the best and worst franchises to buy.
+This is an article by William Bruce containing a list of the best and worst franchises as ranked by SBA loan default rates.
 Continue reading →

 Once an initial and contingent written offer to buy or sell a business has been made, the transaction usually enters the negotiation phase.
 The negotiation phase is really not complicated.
 Most likely you’ve already bought a car and/or a home.
 The negotiations over the price of a business are similar.
 Here are seven suggestions to help.

 Let’s say you have looked at several businesses for sale and narrowed it down to the one that you want to pursue.
 You think you might want to make an offer on this business, but you’re not quite sure.
 You have a little anxiety about the unknowns.
 You wish you had more in-depth details on the business.
 This blog post shows you how to handle the situation like a pro.
 Continue reading →